 - Full-time "active and intelligent" all-wheel drive requires no driver interaction

-- Hill Grade Logic allows worry-free starting on steep grades with up to 70-percent of available torque being sent to the rear wheels
+- Grade logic control allows worry-free starting on steep grades with up to 70-percent of available torque being sent to the rear wheels

 - Up to 70-percent of available torque can be directed to the rear wheels during hill climb acceleration for maximum traction